DavidScales/testing-goat/README.md

     <table id="id_list_table">
         {% for item in items %}
-            <tr><td>1: {{ item.text }}</td></tr>
+            <tr><td>{{ item.text }}</td></tr>
         {% endfor %}
     </table>

-Python 3.6 f-strings
-`f"New to-do item did not appear in table.
-Contents were:\n{table.text}"`

-#### triangulation
+### Triangulation

-to really ensure that tests are robust, they should be hard to "cheat".
+To really ensure that tests are robust, they should be hard to "cheat".
 For example, if a test failed as follows:

     self.assertIn('1: Buy peacock feathers', [row.text for row in rows])
     AssertionError: '1: Buy peacock feathers' not found in ['Buy peacock feathers']

-I could cheat and change the application code to
+I could cheat and change the application code to:

     <tr><td>1: {{ new_item_text }}</td></tr>

-which adds the missint "1:".
+Which adds the missing `1:`.
 Obviously this would be stupid, but the idea is that if I *could* cheat to pass a test, then maybe the test isn't that robust.
 Removing magic constants and hard-coded content will most likely solve the issue, but a more robust approach would be "triangulation".
 This just means that I write an additional test that prevents cheating.
 In this example something like:

+    self.assertIn(
-    self.assertIn('1: Buy peacock feathers', [row.text for row in rows]) self.assertIn(
+      '1: Buy peacock feathers',
+      [row.text for row in rows])
+    self.assertIn(
       '2: Use peacock feathers to make a fly', [row.text for row in rows]
     )

-prevent cheating because the hard-coded application code would produce:
+prevents cheating because the hard-coded application code would produce:

     <tr><td>1: Buy peacock feathers</td></tr>
     <tr><td>1: Use peacock feathers to make a fly</td></tr>

 ### Django ORM and Models

-An Object-Relational Mapper is a layer of abstraction for data stored in a database - classes map tables, attributes map columns, and class instances map rows.
+An Object-Relational Mapper is a layer of abstraction for data stored in a database, e.g.:
+* classes map tables
+* attributes map columns
+* class instances map rows

 Basically ORM’s let you use your high level language features (like classes) to interact with data instead of actually interfacing with the database yourself.

 Django has a handy built in ORM.

-So for example if I wanted to create a table of "Items" with a "text" column, I'd start by defining a simple Python class in models.py instead of writing any SQL or whatnot:
+So for example if I wanted to create a table of "Items" with a "text" column, I'd start by defining a simple Python class in `models.py` instead of writing SQL or whatnot:

     from django.db import models

     class Item(models.Model):
         text = models.TextField(default='')

-the Item class inherits from Django's Model class, and I can specify the columns I want with class attributes.
-In this case a "text" column, using the TextField() method to specify the type of the column (text), and the default arg to specify its default value.
-The models module also supports other column types like IntegerField, CharField, DateField, etc.
+The `Item` class inherits from Django's `Model` class, and I can specify the columns I want with class attributes.
+In this case a "text" column, using the `TextField()` method to specify the type of the column (text), and the default argument to specify its default value.
+The models module also supports other column types like `IntegerField`, `CharField`, `DateField`, etc.

-And now I have an ORM that models my database. but it doesnt actually build the database.
+And now I have an ORM that models my database.
+But it doesn't actually build the database.

-A migration system (is that the right wording?) is what's used to actually build and modify a database.
+A migration system is what's used to actually build and modify a database.
 Migrations allow adding/removing database tables and columns, and track the changes like a version control system.

-In django a database can be built or modified with the `makemigrations` command:
+In Django a database can be built or modified with the `makemigrations` command:

     python manage.py makemigrations

-which looks at models.py file that I just wrote and generates a migrations file, like `lists/migrations/0001_initial.py`
+which looks at the `models.py` file that I just wrote and generates a migrations file, like `lists/migrations/0001_initial.py`.

-which has some python code that looks like it's used to create or modify a database from the corresponding model
+This migrations file has some Python code that looks like it's used to create or modify a database from the corresponding model:

     ...
     from django.db import migrations, models